mystic-finance/mystic-router-integration/README.md

 }
 ```

-`status` is `PENDING` right after you submit, then becomes `SUCCESS` (success) or `FAILED` (reverted) once the operator confirms it on-chain.
-Only a `SUCCESS` swap that matches the original quote books the partner fee, so a spoofed or mismatched hash can't record a fee.
+`status` is `SUCCESS` or `FAILED` once the receipt is on-chain.
+A hash the API hasn't indexed yet comes back as `{ hash, status: "UNKNOWN", adopting: true }`; poll again shortly.
+Referral and partner fees are booked from the on-chain event, not from this call, so a spoofed or mismatched hash can't record a fee.

 ### Putting it all together